 Alternative methods of acquiring a diploma are available through the district's continuation school and concurrent enrollment in community college for those students who have been unsuccessful in the comprehensive high school environment or have exhausted their opportunities to remain at Hawthorne High School.

+Students must earn a total of 220 credits and pass the CAHSEE to receive a diploma from Hawthorne High School.
 The following table illustrates the percentage of students who graduated from Hawthorne High School having met both CAHSEE exam requirements and district graduation requirements.